TJBanegas/homelab/README.md

 ### DNS: Pi-hole + Unbound

 Pi-hole handles network-wide DNS filtering and ad blocking.
-Unbound runs as a recursive resolver, eliminating dependency on upstream DNS providers.
-DNS queries resolve directly from root servers rather than passing through Google (8.8.8.8), Cloudflare (1.1.1.1), or the ISP's resolver.
+Unbound sits behind it as a recursive resolver, so DNS queries go straight to root servers instead of passing through Google (8.8.8.8), Cloudflare (1.1.1.1), or my ISP.

-**Design decision:** Pi-hole and Unbound are co-located in a single LXC container.
-Unbound listens on `127.0.0.1:5335`; Pi-hole forwards upstream queries to it.
-This avoids the overhead of container-to-container networking for what is effectively a local IPC call, and reduces the attack surface compared to running Unbound on an exposed port.
+**Why co-locate them in one LXC?** Running both in the same container means Pi-hole talks to Unbound over localhost (port 5335) instead of across the network.
+It's simpler, lower overhead, and there's no reason to expose Unbound on a network-accessible port.

-**Privacy rationale:** Upstream DNS providers log queries and associate them with IP addresses.
-Recursive resolution means no single provider sees the full query history.
+**Why not just use a public DNS provider?** Upstream resolvers log your queries and tie them to your IP.
+Recursive resolution means no single provider sees your full DNS history.

 ---

 ### Monitoring: Netdata Parent/Child Streaming

-Netdata deployed in a parent/child streaming architecture:
+Netdata runs in a parent/child setup:

-- **Parent** (docker-host): receives and stores metrics from all nodes, serves the unified dashboard.
-Configured with tiered dbengine storage: full resolution for 24h, 1-minute resolution for 30 days, 1-hour resolution for ~1 year.
+- **Parent** (docker-host): collects and stores metrics from all nodes, serves the unified dashboard.
+Storage is tiered: full resolution for 24 hours, 1-minute resolution for 30 days, 1-hour resolution for about a year.
-- **Children** (proxmox, pihole): collect and stream metrics to parent. `memory mode = none` — no local storage, metrics ship directly to parent.
-Reduces per-host RAM footprint by approximately 70%.
+- **Children** (proxmox, pihole): collect metrics locally and stream them to the parent.
+Local storage is disabled (`memory mode = none`), which cuts per-host RAM usage by around 70%.

-**Design decision:** Self-hosted streaming over Netdata Cloud.
-Netdata Cloud routes metrics through Netdata Inc's infrastructure.
-Keeping telemetry on-premises means no third party has visibility into infrastructure performance data or potential indicators of what services are running.
+**Why not use Netdata Cloud?** Netdata Cloud routes your metrics through Netdata's own infrastructure.
+Keeping everything on-prem means no third party has visibility into my system performance data.

-**Troubleshooting log (Netdata v2 undocumented behavior):**
-These issues were found through debugging, not documentation:
+**Bugs I hit in Netdata v2 (none of these were in the docs):**
-- Parent requires a `[stream] enabled = no` global section in stream.conf or the streaming receiver does not initialize, even with valid API key sections present
+- The parent needs a `[stream] enabled = no` global section in stream.conf or the streaming receiver never starts, even if the API key config looks correct
-- CIDR notation in `allow from` (e.g. `192.168.0.0/16`) silently fails in v2; wildcard `*` or specific IPs required
+- CIDR notation in `allow from` (like `192.168.0.0/16`) silently fails; you need a wildcard `*` or a specific IP
-- Static builds on Ubuntu 25.04 install to `/opt/netdata/etc/netdata/` not `/etc/netdata/` — config path detection must be dynamic
+- Static builds on Ubuntu 25.04 install to `/opt/netdata/etc/netdata/`, not `/etc/netdata/`; the config path has to be detected dynamically
-- Each child requires a unique API key in v2; shared keys cause silent connection rejections with no useful error message
+- Each child needs its own unique API key; shared keys cause silent rejections with no useful error output
-- `--install-type static` required for Ubuntu 25.04 as the native package repository does not yet carry the distro
+- Ubuntu 25.04 requires `--install-type static` because the distro isn't in the native package repo yet

-These findings are codified in the Ansible role's dynamic config path detection and per-host key assignment.
+All of this is now handled in the Ansible role.

 ---

 ### Alerting: Uptime Kuma + Signal

-Uptime Kuma monitors service health across the stack:
+Uptime Kuma monitors the stack with checks that actually test functionality, not just connectivity:

-- Proxmox web UI: HTTPS keyword check (confirms login page is served, not just that the port is open)
+- Proxmox web UI: HTTPS keyword check (confirms the login page loads, not just that the port is open)
-- Pi-hole DNS: actual DNS query resolution against the Pi-hole resolver — detects pihole-FTL crashes that a ping monitor would miss
+- Pi-hole DNS: sends a real DNS query to the resolver; catches pihole-FTL crashes that a ping check would miss
-- Docker containers: Docker socket integration for container state monitoring
+- Docker containers: monitors container state via the Docker socket
-- Signal CLI API: Docker container health check
+- Signal CLI API: container health check

-Alerts delivered via Signal through a self-hosted `signal-cli-rest-api` bridge.
-The bridge is linked as a secondary device to an existing Signal account — no new phone number required, no third-party relay, messages are end-to-end encrypted.
+Alerts go out through a self-hosted `signal-cli-rest-api` container.
+It's linked as a secondary device on an existing Signal account, so no new phone number is needed and nothing routes through a third-party relay.

-**Alerting design consideration:** both the monitoring system (Kuma) and the notification path (Signal API) run on the same host.
-If that host goes down, alerts cannot be delivered.
-This circular dependency is a known limitation for homelab single-host setups.
-An external watchdog (e.g. Healthchecks.io with a Kuma heartbeat monitor) closes this gap and is on the roadmap.
+**Known limitation:** Kuma and the Signal API both run on docker-host.
+If that host goes down, alerts stop working.
+The fix is an external heartbeat monitor (like Healthchecks.io) that pages out if it stops hearing from Kuma.
+That's on the roadmap.

 ---

 ### Automation: Ansible Role

-An Ansible role manages Netdata installation and configuration across all hosts.
+Ansible manages Netdata deployment across all hosts.

-**Role capabilities:**
+**What the role does:**
-- Installs Netdata via official kickstart script with idempotency guard (stat check on binary path prevents re-install on existing hosts)
+- Installs Netdata via the official kickstart script with an idempotency check (skips reinstall if the binary already exists)
-- Detects config directory dynamically — handles both native installs (`/etc/netdata/`) and static builds (`/opt/netdata/etc/netdata/`)
+- Detects the config directory dynamically to handle both native (`/etc/netdata/`) and static (`/opt/netdata/etc/netdata/`) installs
-- Templates `stream.conf` and `netdata.conf` per role assignment (parent or child) using Jinja2; `inventory_hostname` resolves correctly per host
+- Templates `stream.conf` and `netdata.conf` per host using Jinja2
-- API keys encrypted with ansible-vault; plaintext secrets never committed to git
+- Encrypts API keys with ansible-vault; no plaintext secrets ever hit git
-- `--install-type static` flag handles Ubuntu 25.04 package gap
+- Passes `--install-type static` for Ubuntu 25.04
-- Handler-based restarts: Netdata only restarts when config actually changes, not on every playbook run
+- Uses handlers so Netdata only restarts when config actually changes

-**Secrets management:** ansible-vault encrypts the API key at rest.
-The vault password lives in `~/.vault_pass` on the control node only, excluded from git via `.gitignore`.
-The repository is safe to make public.
+**Secrets:** The vault password lives in `~/.vault_pass` on the control node only and is excluded from git via `.gitignore`.
+The repo is safe to make public.

 ---

 ### Power Management: NUT

-CyberPower 750VA Slimline UPS connected to the Proxmox host via USB.
-NUT monitors battery state and triggers a graceful shutdown of the hypervisor before battery exhaustion, preventing filesystem corruption from hard power loss.
+A CyberPower 750VA UPS is connected to the Proxmox host via USB.
+NUT watches battery state and triggers a graceful hypervisor shutdown before the battery runs out, which prevents filesystem corruption from a hard power cut.

-Configured in standalone mode on Proxmox.
-UPS confirmed reachable via `lsusb` and `upsc` before software configuration.
-Verified `ups.status: OL` (on line).
+Configured in standalone mode.
+Verified working: `ups.status: OL` confirmed via `upsc`.

 ---

 ## Security Hardening

-Security is applied as defense-in-depth across the stack.
-The threat model is a home network — no internet-facing services — but hardening is applied as if the network boundary could be crossed, because it sometimes can be (compromised LAN device, vulnerable IoT device, etc.).
+The threat model here is a home network with no internet-facing services.
+That said, hardening is applied as if the LAN could be compromised, because a vulnerable IoT device or misconfigured guest could realistically get there.

-### Network Perimeter
+### Network

-- **No ports forwarded from the internet.** All remote access exclusively through Tailscale.
-The attack surface visible from the internet is zero.
+- No ports are forwarded from the internet.
+All remote access goes through Tailscale.
-- **Tailscale ACLs** segment the tailnet by device role:
+- Tailscale ACLs are scoped by device role:
-  - `tag:admin` (laptops, control node): full access to all infrastructure
+  - `tag:admin` (laptops, control node): full access to everything
-  - `tag:server` (VMs): unrestricted inter-server communication for Netdata streaming, Ansible SSH, DNS
+  - `tag:server` (VMs): open inter-server access for Netdata streaming, Ansible SSH, and DNS
-  - `tag:personal` (phone): web UI access only (ports 80, 443, 3001, 9443, 19999, 8006) — no SSH
+  - `tag:personal` (phone): web UIs only (ports 80, 443, 3001, 9443, 19999, 8006), no SSH
-  - Entertainment devices (Apple TV): no access to infrastructure
+  - Entertainment devices (Apple TV): no infrastructure access

 ### Host Hardening (all managed hosts)

-- Root SSH login disabled (`PermitRootLogin no`)
+- Root SSH login disabled
-- Password authentication disabled (`PasswordAuthentication no`) — SSH key authentication only
+- Password auth disabled; SSH key authentication only
-- Non-root admin users with scoped sudo
-- UFW firewall active on all Ubuntu hosts:
+- UFW on all Ubuntu hosts, default-deny with explicit allow rules for LAN (`192.168.1.0/24`) and Tailscale (`100.64.0.0/10`)
-  - Default policy: deny incoming, allow outgoing
-  - Allowed inbound: LAN subnet (`192.168.1.0/24`), Tailscale subnet (`100.64.0.0/10`)
-- Unattended-upgrades configured for automatic security patching on all Ubuntu hosts
+- Unattended-upgrades running on all Ubuntu hosts

-### Docker-Specific
+### Docker

-- Docker's iptables management disabled (`{"iptables": false}` in `daemon.json`) to prevent Docker from bypassing UFW rules — a well-known default behavior that silently exposes container ports regardless of firewall state
+- Docker's built-in iptables management is disabled (`{"iptables": false}` in `daemon.json`).
+By default, Docker bypasses UFW and exposes container ports regardless of your firewall rules.
+This fixes that.
-- Signal CLI API container not exposed externally; accessed only from Kuma on the same host via LAN IP
+- Signal CLI API is not reachable externally; Kuma talks to it over the LAN IP only.

 ### Proxmox

-- TOTP two-factor authentication on web UI admin account
+- TOTP 2FA on the web UI
-- NUT provides hardware-level protection against ungraceful shutdown

 ### Secrets

-- Ansible-vault encrypts sensitive values at rest in the repository
+- Ansible-vault for all sensitive values in the repo
-- SSH private keys never leave their originating host
+- SSH keys never leave their originating host
-- All services use unique passwords; no shared credentials across services
+- Unique passwords per service; no shared credentials

 ---